-When the process executes, it may change its state.
-Therefore, the process may be in one of the following state:
+When an Operating system process executes, Process may change its state.
+Process may be in one of the following state:

-- New State: When the new process is created, it is being in the initial state.
+As soon as a new process is created, process is in the initial state.

-- Ready State: The process is waiting to be assigned processor time.
+Process is waiting to be assigned CPU time.
 Operating system allocates the processor time to the ready process.
-The process has come into this state either after the new state or when interruption occured during the running state of the process.
+Process can come into this state either after the new state or when interruption occured during the running state of the process.

-- Running State: Once the process gets the CPU time, its instructions are being executed.
-Just note that only one process is running on any processor at any instant.
+Once the process gets the CPU time, process instructions are being executed.
+Only one process is running on any processor at any instant.